Qiskit/qiskit-tutorials/README.md

 Welcome to the Quantum Information Software Kit ([QISKit](https://www.qiskit.org/) for short) tutorials!

 In this repository, we've put together a collection of Jupyter notebooks aimed at teaching people who want to use the QISKit for writing quantum computing programs and executing them on one of several backends (online quantum processors, online simulators, and local simulators).
-The online quantum processors connects to the [IBM Q Systems](https://quantumexperience.ng.bluemix.net/qx/devices).
+The online quantum processors connects to the [IBM Q](https://quantumexperience.ng.bluemix.net/qx/devices) devices.

 ## Installation and Setup
 Please refer to this [installation](INSTALL.md) for installing and setting up QISKit and tutorials on your own machine.